felixlopz/hubrise-test-task/content/blog/en/20230510-catalog-variants/__post.md

 }
 ```

-You can then refer to these variants in the `price_overrides` arrays and `restrictions` objects at the SKU, option, and deal level.
+The defined variants can be used in the `price_overrides` arrays and `restrictions` objects at the SKU, option, and deal level.
 For example:

 ```json
 {